 As Ferida explains, “There are features which represent every single stage of my life, from the Amalfi Coast with its colors and fragrances to the touch of the exotic that comes with my childhood in Africa.”
 She designed several pieces of furniture herself, including all of the headboards and the bedside tables.

 Of the psychedelic Pucci-print headboard in one of the guest rooms she says, “It reminds me of elegant ladies on holidays in exclusive places, wearing colorful dresses but so delicate and stylish at the same time.”
-Emilio Pucci opened his first boutique on the chi chi island of Capri (just off the coast of nearby Sorrento) so the presence of his eye-popping pattern feels especially fitting here.
+Emilio Pucci opened his original boutique on the chi-chi island of Capri (just off the coast of nearby Sorrento) so the presence of his eye-popping pattern feels especially fitting here.

 Ferida’s favorite place to spend time is a hidden corner of the patio.
 “It’s very private and you can smell the jasmine,” she says.
 It’s where she sits to wait for her next guests to arrive while listening to music by her favorite composer Ludovico Einaudi.
 Though she has welcomed several celebrities over the years, including two Oscar winners (she declines to mention who), Ferida gains equal pleasure from hosting families and happy couples.